utayao/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+About Me

-Jiawen Yao now is a senior research scientist at PAII Inc. He received his PhD degree in Computer Science from University of Texas at Arlington where he was under supervision from Dr. Junzhou Huang.
+I am a senior research scientist at [PAII Inc](http://www.paii-labs.com/).
+Before joining PAII in 2019, I obtained my PhD degree in Computer Science from University of Texas at Arlington under supervision from Dr. Junzhou Huang.
+I hold both Master and Bachelor Degree from Xi'an Jiaotong University in China.
+My research interests include computer vision and machine learning with a focus on medical imaging applications with deep learning-based approaches.